FAIRmat-NFDI/pynxtools/docs/how-tos/nexus/writing-an-application-definition.md

-# Writing an application definition
+# Write an application definition

 !!! danger "Work in progress"